-The number of people employed in the broader category ‘Human resource and training professionals’, grew between 2006 and 2013, and employment numbers are projected to continue to grow quite quickly until 2025.
+The number of people employed in the broader category ‘Human resource and training professionals’, grew between 2006 and 2013, and employment numbers are projected to continue to grow until 2028.

 There is strong competition for generalist and entry-level jobs.
 On the other hand, HR practitioners with experience and expertise in internal recruitment, change management, learning and development, culture and diversity management, remuneration and rewards, and employment relations are in high demand for both permanent and contract positions.